Where to stop on a road trip from Christchurch to Queenstown

 After enjoying the drive back along the shore of Lake Pukaki, it’s worth stopping in Twizel for coffee.
 Mint Folk & Co is a gorgeous little locally owned cafe with great food, well worth stopping for your morning cuppa.

-After Omarama, you can keep on driving until you reach Lindis Pass.
+The road to Wanaka takes you through the Lindis Pass.
 The pass is visually stunning.
 It feels like you’re in the middle of nowhere.
 Tussocked hills rise up around the road and ochre hills stretch into the distance.

 Lindis Pass